zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 ![The Airtable API documentation for a base, with the Airtable Base ID and a toggle for showing your Airtable API key highlighted](./api-details.png)

-Further down the page, you'll begin to see example requests, showing you how to authenticate with the Airtable API externally, by providing an `Authorization` header in the format `Bearer $API_KEY`.
+Further down the page, you will begin to see example requests, showing you how to authenticate with the Airtable API externally, by providing an `Authorization` header in the format `Bearer $API_KEY`.
 The key after `Bearer` is your Airtable API key—make sure to keep this private, and do not share your API key publicly.

 ![An example request in Airtable's API documentation, with the Airtable API key highlighted](./api-key.png)

-To make this API key available in your codebase, you can use the `wrangler secret` command.
+To make this API key available in your codebase, use the `wrangler secret` command.
 The `secret` command encrypts and stores environment variables for use in your function, without revealing them to users.

 Run `wrangler secret put`, passing `AIRTABLE_API_KEY` as the name of your secret: